renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 The town is roughly rectangular in design, running from east to west with the road; it's 9 blocks *east to west*, and only five blocks *north to south*.
 It's surrounded by a wall, but it hasn't been well-maintained; it's been a long time since raiders came here.

-Most of the buildings are constructed of timber—corner-joined, with the logs cut square, some faced with planks or plaster, some not.
+Most of the buildings are constructed of timber — corner-joined, with the logs cut square, some faced with planks or plaster, some not.
 A few of the nicer buildings are build of brick.
 Most have thick, thatched rooves.

-The valley isn't far enough north that the ground is permafrost—it thaws in springs.
+The valley isn't far enough north that the ground is permafrost — it thaws in springs.
 A number of the buildings incorporate dug-out portions.

 The city isn't wealthy; many of the people there are farmers and trappers.